aclank/audionook/README.md

 This would have 6 unique versions for 5 different books.
 Some of the books are part of a series (Mistborn Era One) which is itself part of a series (Mistborn) while some books are standalone (Warbreaker)

 The app requires this folder structure so that the books can be organized by author and series which is a way I strongly prefer to browse my library over other audiobook managers I've tried which put books into a long list and that's it.

+## Database file
+This app currently uses an SQLite .db file to store information about the books in your library and users login info and watch history. *I am not a security expert* so please don't re-use passwords from other accounts with this app.
+If you aren't using a password manager, start using one.
+I like [BitWarden](https://bitwarden.com/) at the moment.

+You can persist the database by mounting a directory to `/app/db`.
+Please be careful of messing with the `tolemledger.db` that gets created.
+If anything breaks locally with your database I find it quite difficult to diagnose/ fix issues and database migrations are a headache.
+I have lost listening history by messing with these files.
+That said, I like to use [this](https://sqlitebrowser.org/dl/) app for browsing the .db file through a gui.
+If you are comfortable with sqlite commands from a CLI that's also an option.

+## Log Files
+You can mount a folder to `/app/logs` if you want to see the logs from nginx and fastapi.
+You should get a folder for each and should mainly see output in `audionook-access.log` and `audionook-error.log` from nginx, and in `scrivapi.log` from fastapi.
+These logs should also be getting sent to docker either way.

+The docker environment variable `ENVIRON_LOGLEVEL` can be set to either `info` (default) or `debug` which will effect how much fastapi puts into its log file.

+Consider keeping an eye on the `audionook-access.log` if you enable access to this server from outside your home network.
+If you see attempts to access the site that you don't like, consider investigating firewalls or some other security for your network.
+Exposing ports can be dangerous and I'm no security expert.
+Be safe.

 <h1 align="center">Development</h1>
 This is just how I like to build and deploy the server locally while I work and is as much a reference for myself as anything.
 Feel free to do it differently.